17 cultural clashes this European had in America

 Whenever someone said anything about Ireland I'd always try to change the subject immediately or they'd quickly find out how blunt I can be.

-Edit: If you think this is hypocritical, I’d argue that this post is NOT filled with stereotypes because it’s based on my actual experience in hanging out with thousands of you.
+Note: If you think this could be hypocritical given the theme of this article, I'd argue that this post is hardly filled with stereotypes because it's based on my actual experience in hanging out with thousands of you.
 Americans who stereotype us Irish (and other nationalities) have generally never been there, or at best “seen” (not spent time with) a couple of tourists.
 Stereotyping is based on hearsay and misinformation, and almost always from total lack of contact, or only superficial contact with the people you stereotype.

 The amount of “Oh my gaaawwwd, me too!!” retorts I heard when I said I was Irish is quite silly.
 I use country adjectives more restrictively than Americans do, so this was quite the pet peeve of mine.
 I finally learned that “I'm from Ireland” means what I wanted to say to them better than “I'm Irish” does.